mbailey/notes/docs/software/git/conventions/commit.md

 | [Test] | Test additions or changes |
 | [Chore] | Maintenance tasks |

 Each of these standards can be further customized with scopes or additional categories based on project needs.
+For example:

-For example: `feat(auth): add OAuth support` or `fix(database): resolve connection timeout`.
+- `feat(auth): add OAuth support`
+- `fix(database): resolve connection timeout`